Jh123x/telegram-timer-bot/ReadMe.md

 1. Download this repository
 2. Install the dependencies using `python -m pip install -r requirements.txt`
 3. Create a `.env` file with the template [here](#creating-your-env-file)
-4. Start the application by running `python Bot` at the root directory.
+4. Start the application by running `python .` at the root directory.

 ## Creating your `.env` file